o4ugDF54PlqU/PPPNN/README.md

 # PPPNN
 Personalized Password Prediction Neural Network Proof of Concept

 Included are multiple RNNs made to train and identify a person's style of writing and thoughts based off of their tweets.
-Early versions are merely LSTM text generators and the later ones try to generate something that is closer to a password.
+Early versions are merely LSTM text generators and the later ones try to generate something that is closer to a password by incorporating TF-IDF, Gensim and NLTK.

 Why is this a thing?